PMI · PMP

 Beyond salary, the PMP opens doors to senior roles including Program Manager, Portfolio Manager, PMO Director, and VP of Project Delivery across industries such as IT, aerospace, pharmaceuticals, finance, and construction.
 It is recognized by employers in over 200 countries and is frequently listed as a preferred or required credential in senior project management job postings.
 With PMI projecting a global talent gap of up to 30 million project professionals needed by 2035, demand for credentialed project leaders continues to outpace supply, making the PMP one of the most durable and high-return credentials available to working professionals.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 613 questions.

 Explanation